“Cervical cancer should be almost entirely preventable”

-Why is it then that over 270,000 women still die every year from cervical cancer?
-Every 2 minutes, somewhere in the world, a family is grieving the loss of its wife, mother, daughter, sister, aunt or friend from this serious yet highly preventable disease.
+Yet every two minutes, somewhere in the world, family, friends and the community are mourning the loss of a wife, mother, daughter, sister, aunt or friend from this entirely preventable disease.

 The Australian Cervical Cancer Foundation is a registered company under the Corporations Act and we are authorised by ASIC not to use the word ‘limited’ in our name because we are a charity.
 ABN 14 128 546 850.
 The Foundation is an Income Tax Exempt Charity and has an Overseas Relief Fund which is a Deductible Gift Recipient able to give tax deductible receipts for donations and is registered with the Australian Charities and Not-for-profits Commission.
 The Foundation is registered under the provisions of the NSW Charitable Fundraising Act 1991 (CFN 20903), Queensland Collections Act 1966 (CH1718), ACT Charitable Collections Act 2003 (Licence No. 1900438), WA Charitable Collections Act 1946 (CC21128), South Australian Collections for Charitable Purposes Act 1939 (Licence no. CCP1383), TAS Collection for Charities Act 2001 (Ref.
 C/10097), VIC Fundraising Act 1998 (Licence No. 11407).